-The Research Interest Score is a convenient way to help you track the impact of your research within the scientific community.
+The Research Interest Score (RI Score) is a convenient way to help you track the impact of your research within the scientific community.

 The score combines reads by unique ResearchGate members, recommendations on ResearchGate, and citations (excl. self-citations).